 For those of you holding onto menopause belly fat, then yes, I hope you would.

-It’s been a really busy, stressful year for so many of you with all that’s going on in the world and many of us know that when our menopause transition arrives, there is a perfect storm between our changing hormones, our decreasing metabolism, not sleeping and of course, stress.
-All of these factors contribute to increased storage of fat around our abdomen, diaphragm and breasts.
+It’s been a really busy, stressful year for so many of you judging by the emails I receive from women around the world.
+Many of you already know that when our menopause transition arrives, there is a perfect storm between our changing hormones, our decreasing metabolism, not sleeping and of course, stress.
+All of these factors contribute to increased storage of superficial white fat around our abdomen, diaphragm and breasts.

 So, can we turn white fat cells which are just storage cells, into metabolically active brown fat cells, that help us to manage our menopause weight?